Using Decoupled Features for Photo-realistic Style Transfer: Experiments

-In order to generate the LUT, a 33x33x33 3D table corresponding to an identity transform is passed through the implementation described above, and any operations which alter the image itself are identically applied to the LUT in sequence.
+In order to generate the LUT, a 33x33x33 3D table corresponding to an identity transform is passed through the implementation described above, and any operations which alter the image itself are identically applied to the LUT in sequence (aside from the ortho-kurtosis transform which is accurately approximated with a spline function.)
 This LUT is then saved in the Adobe {\it .cube} format \cite{cube} such that it can be carried over to any video editing or color correction platform and integrated into standard workflows.
-In the following link readers can view a series of demo videos where this process is applied: {\bf LINK}.
+In the following link readers can view a series of demo videos where this process is applied: {\href{https://drive.google.com/drive/folders/15nKBljq0CCA9pm6i1fcISFSUvuYoBhac?usp=share_link}{LINK}}.
 One can see from the videos that the LUT approach allows for a video style transfer to be accomplished which is free from temporal artifacts.
 The diffusion transfer process can also be applied to video sequences by deriving a single PSF kernel and applying it to all frames in the sequence via convolution.